-Our trip notes give you an idea of some typical prices in the places you're visiting, and your pre-departure pack will have more details.
+The 'Money Matters' section of the Essential Trip Information for your desired tour will give you an idea of some typical prices in the places you're visiting, and your pre-departure pack will have more details.
 Remember that with Peregrine some of your meals, your transport, accommodation and entrance fees to major sites are paid in advance so you don’t need to factor these into your budget.

 We recommend a combination of cash, an ATM card and perhaps a credit card as back-up.
 Travellers cheques are a safe way to carry money, however in some places it can be difficult to cash them.
 As a general rule, American dollars are accepted throughout the world but make sure you have small denomination bills, and that they are not ripped or marked, as this may affect your ability to change them.
 And remember to check with your bank about using your cards overseas.

 Your tour leader works hard to ensure you have a great trip, so please don’t hold back if you feel they have earned a tip for their efforts.
 You can choose to tip them individually or make a group presentation at the end of the tour.
 Full details of tipping are covered in the trip-specific pre-departure pack that we send before you leave.